tgblackburn/ptarmigan/docs/input.md

 ## control

-* `dt_multiplier` (optional): the size of the timestep is set automatically by the code to ensure accuracy of the particle pusher; this applies a scaling factor to it.
+* `dt_multiplier` (optional, default = `1.0`): the size of the timestep is set automatically by the code to ensure accuracy of the particle pusher; this applies a scaling factor to it.
 * `select_multiplicity` (optional): to facilitate comparisons with theory, select only those showers with the desired number of daughter particles when creating output.
-* `lcfa` (optional): if `true`, use rates calculated in the locally constant, crossed fields approximation to model QED processes.
+* `lcfa` (optional, default = `false`): if `true`, use rates calculated in the locally constant, crossed fields approximation to model QED processes.

 ## laser